patcarrasco/EbolaNetworks/README.md

 - Amount of health workers effect on transmission

 ### Model Description
-- Model is here run to 100 timesteps [recommended to run to completion]
+- Model is here run to 100 timesteps [recommended to run to completion, can do this with a while loop]
 - 100 iterations are done for each tested parameter

 #### 1. Doctor Movements